A few common questions about E-Bikes

 An E-bike is heaver and built beefier than a standard bike.
 The extra weight is due to the onboard motor and battery that adds a significant amount to the overall weight of the bike.
 Newer Lithium batteries are lighter and have a higher power rating than a nickel-cadmium battery.
 This technology is reducing total E-Bike cost and weight.

+Do electric bikes recharge when peddling?
+In general no, but there are a few E-bike that have this.
 The E-bike world is kind of like a few years back when a basic plasma TV was selling for $6000, and today a better TV can be purchased for $600.
 There are many new manufactures making E-bikes, and it is exciting times for the industry.
 Here are a few common questions about E-Bikes that many people have when considering an electric-Bike.